zackgomez/writing/typescript_private.md

 Typescript has no languages features that encode information in a variable name. `#` is therefore unique as a language construct.
 As an example we use `let` and `const` keywords rather than naming variables differently.  `static` is a keyword used to modify class properties in both ECMAScript and Typescript.  `private` is more consistent with existing language features than `#`.

-`#` naming only applies to class properties, not variables/functions of other scopes.
-This creates an inconsistency with naming depending on the scope.

 ### Terseness
 Terseness is not a terminal value, it is an instrumental value towards readability.
 Terser code, all things equal, is more readable.
 However, terser code can be less readable, and would be worse.
 As an example, we don't use single letter variable names though they are terser.
 Typescript doesn't use keywords that may be terser than others, `con` instead of `const`.

 ## Conclusion

-The compile time behavior of `private` is superior to that of `#` for creating private class properties.  `private` is more consistent with existing language features and `#` brings with it no benefits and costs with ambiguity.
+The compile time behavior of `private` is superior to that of `#` for creating private class properties.  `private` is more consistent with existing language features and `#` brings with it no benefits at compile time.